-Granada producer Johnny Hamp was given the task of finding new talent for the Pop
+Granada producer Johnny Hamp was handed the task of finding new talent for the Pop

 Scene section of the weekday early-